Brake Warning Lights

 Amber Brake Warning Light

-The yellow (ABS) warning lamp indicates an electrical problem in the ABS system, like the controller or a sensor.
-It's most often illuminated because of a faulty wheel speed sensor.
-It's normal if the light remains on a little longer while the system initializes and runs its self-test sequence.
+The yellow (ABS) warning lamp indicates an electrical problem in the ABS, like the controller or a sensor.
+A faulty wheel speed sensor will illuminate the yellow (ABS) warning lamp.
+It's normal if the light remains on a little longer at startup while the system initializes and runs its self-test sequence.